linebender/druid/druid/examples/readme.md

 cargo run --example styled_text
 ```

-In druid you can change all kinds of styling aspects of text.
-This shows off some of them.
+In druid you can change all kinds of styling aspects of text as not all text should look
+the same.
+This showcases some of those things such as, color, size, and monospace.

 ## Widget Gallery
 ```
-cargo run --example widget_gallery
+cargo run --example widget_gallery --features="svg im image png"
 ```

 This is a showcase of some simple widgets with their default styling.
 These are interactive, but you cannot change any of their styling.